Lexie Hearing Aids Review: Our Hands-On Test

 Using My Lexie Hearing Aids

 When we first received our Lexie hearing aids, we were impressed by what was included in the package.
-Each model included everything you need to begin using your hearing aids immediately, including batteries (for the Lumen and B1), domes in various sizes, slim tubes, and cleaning tools.
+Each model included everything you need to begin using your hearing aids immediately, including batteries (for the Lumen and B1), domes in various sizes, slim tubes (for Lumen model only), and cleaning tools.

 Inserting the Lexie hearing aids was easier than some other behind-the-ear models we’ve tested.
 The slim tube design was comfortable, and the various dome sizes allowed us to find the perfect fit.
 During our day-long wear tests, we experienced minimal discomfort even after more than eight hours of continuous use.

 The Lexie app proved particularly valuable during our tests.
-We could easily adjust volume levels for each ear independently, which was helpful when encountering asymmetrical hearing environments.
+We could easily adjust volume levels for each ear independently, which was helpful when one ear needed more volume than the other or in situations where sound was louder on one side – like when one ear was closer to a noise source or having a conversation partner on one side.
 The environmental presets worked effectively in different settings: The “Restaurant” mode noticeably reduced background noise during our dining tests, while the “Outdoor” setting helped minimize wind interference.

 We were particularly impressed with the sound quality of the B1 and B2 Plus models, which incorporate Bose technology.
 When compared side-by-side with the Lumen model, we noticed significantly improved clarity and more natural sound reproduction in the Bose-equipped devices.